My Mother’s Love of Christ and Fear of Me: Releasing the pain of Distrust

 Bad decision!

-To me, it’s just common sense: if you’ve been doing traditional medicine, and you are still suffering, try something else.
+To me, it was just common sense: if you’ve been doing traditional medicine and you are still suffering, try something else.
 But apparently, she was concerned that my healing talents might be coming from some nefarious spiritual alliance that I was unaware of.

-I tried to explain that if she wanted, she could use angels or Jesus as her healing allies in the session, but that did not satisfy her.
+I tried to explain that she could use angels or Jesus as healing allies in the session, but that did not satisfy her.
 No matter what I said, her fear prevailed.

-So of course, anyone who disagrees with their understanding is incorrect–even if they are religious scholars, even if they have gone back to the original Aramaic texts to check translations, even if they too have their own relationship with Jesus.
+So how does that play out in daily life?
+Anyone who disagrees with their understanding is incorrect–even if they are religious scholars, even if they have gone back to the original Aramaic texts to check translations, even if they too have their own personal relationship with Jesus.

 The Painful Silence